When buying or selling a business, using these 7 negotiating tips will lead to a less stressful experience and a more successful outcome.

 From years in the arena, this is what I have learned about successful negotiations:

-- If you’re going through a business broker, use him.
+4. If you’re going through a business broker, use him/her.
 He’s been involved in similar negotiations dozens of times before.
 At each step of the negotiations, ask him for his thoughts.
 You don’t have to take his advice, but asking for his input could be advantageous.

-- Don’t be “penny wise and pound foolish.”
+6. Don’t be “penny wise and pound foolish.”
 (Is that the right cliché?)
 Well anyway, you know what I mean.
 Don’t “lose the kingdom for want of a.… (Now I’m in trouble.
 I’ve forgotten the rest of that one!)
 I think you get the point.
+Don’t lose a good business haggling over a few bucks.

 Once you have come to an agreement on price and terms, move on to the next phase with all deliberate speed.
 The next phase is the due diligence investigation and is covered in my next post.